DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 -----|------------|------------
 Appointments.Appointment | [Appointments.AppointmentProps](#appointmentsappointmentprops) | A component that renders an appointment.
 Appointments.AppointmentContent | [Appointments.AppointmentContentProps](#appointmentsappointmentcontentprops) | A component that renders the appointment content.
-Appointments.Slice | [Appointments.SliceProps](#appointmentssliceprops) | A component that renders an element indicating that the appointment is split by the timetable.
+Appointments.SplitIndicator | [Appointments.SplitIndicatorProps](#appointmentssplitindicatorprops) | A component that renders an element indicating that the appointment is split by the timetable.
 Appointments.Container | [Appointments.ContainerProps](#appointmentscontainerprops) | A component that renders a container for the appointment.

 Additional properties are added to the component's root element.